il Pomodoro

 Italian Roots on the Gulf Coast

 The stretch of Gladiolus Drive through south Fort Myers has developed into one of the area's more reliable corridors for neighborhood dining, where independent operators hold their own against the chain presence that dominates much of Lee County's restaurant scene.
 In this context, il Pomodoro at 9681 Gladiolus Dr occupies a particular position: an Italian address in a city where the Italian dining category splits broadly between red-sauce familiarity and something more ingredient-attentive.
-The name itself, simply Italian for "the tomato," signals where the kitchen's priorities begin: with the produce, not the performance.
+The name itself, simply Italian for "the tomato," signals where the kitchen's priorities begin: with the produce.

 That framing matters in Southwest Florida, where the sourcing question is more complicated than it appears.
 The region sits between two agricultural realities.
 On one hand, Florida's farming counties produce year-round citrus, tomatoes, and seafood that few northern states can match for freshness in winter.
 On the other, the tourist economy that sustains Fort Myers's restaurant trade has historically rewarded volume and consistency over seasonal precision.
 Restaurants that thread that needle, leaning on regional produce without alienating a broad dining public, tend to occupy a distinct middle tier in the local market.

-Get Exclusive Access →Where Fort Myers Italian Dining Sits Now
+Where Fort Myers Italian Dining Sits Now

 Italian cuisine in Fort Myers has a longer local history than many visitors assume.
 Casa D'Italia represents one pole of that tradition, anchored in the community for decades and running a format that prioritizes comfort and familiarity.
 Il Pomodoro, by address and apparent concept, positions itself somewhat differently, though the two venues share a customer base that expects Italian cooking to feel personal rather than corporate.